 Talent Acquisition in China Made Harder

 Big name Western contingency recruiters here are making it harder.
 We have a customer who is now required to use other head hunters that HQ knows and likes in America.
-He is frustrated to the moon.
+HQ frustrates him in this to the moon.
 He says one famous recruiter will tell him this guy is golden, and his resume is perfect, but they are mostly incapable and bad hires.
 They ask the bad hire, and the bad hire tells him that the recruiter told him how to lie.

 The good news is that good workers do exist.
 It is a matter of finding them and filtering through to them consistently in this big a puzzle.
 That’s what we do.
 See also China is Ecomically Bigger Than the Next Biggest 3 Countries Combined.